 While you are being treated to moans of “I’m bored,” I will be hearing urgent cries for “a feather boa and a staple gun!”

-ominous exultant calls of “Mom, come see what we made!” and a little more of me will despair of sanity.
+ominous exultant calls of “Mom, come see what we made!” as I slowly give in to despair.

 So, you see, this trading in screen time for “open-ended, free play” is a fool’s bargain.
 And you know who the fool is?